Configuring BoostSecurity scanner modules with your Continuous Integration (CI)¶

 apiToken: $(boostApiToken)

-registryModule: boostsecurityio/native-scanner
+registryModule: boostsecurityio/semgrep

 - task: BoostSecurityScan@1